 This page will serve as the home of information related to the future of Seneca County EMS.
 On Sept.
 22, 2020, the commissioners held two feedback-gathering sessions with township, village and joint ambulance district officials from across the county.
 The meetings were designed for the commissioners to start a conversation related to the EMS system, as the board attempts to find ways to sustain it long-term and improve it for everyone.
 The morning meeting peaked at more than 100 participants, while the evening session peaked at more than 120.

-Seneca County EMS had 140 volunteers in 2014, and only about 74 today.
+Seneca County EMS had 140 volunteers in 2014, but by the end of 2022, less than 40 were regularly running calls.
 This group is getting the job done as they have for more than 40 years, but the commissioners are working on exploring ways to supplement that group.

 The goal is to do what’s in the best interest of the taxpayers.
 When you dial 9-1-1 anywhere in Seneca County, you should have quick and professional service.
 We’re doing that now, but we have to make sure that continues into the long-term future.

-Please use the following resources if you’d like to learn more about the Seneca County EMS system, and the discussion surrounding sustaining it long-term, this includes a proposal from Seneca County Emergency Services Director Ken Majors that he believes the county should strive in the future.
-The proposal is expensive but could be implemented over a long period of time.
+Please use the following resources if you’d like to learn more about the Seneca County EMS system, and the discussion surrounding sustaining it long-term, this includes a proposal from Seneca County Emergency Services Director Ken Majors that he believes the county should strive for in the future.

 Additional official resources:

 -> EMS Director, Commissioners advocate for pro-EMS policies in Columbus Thursday (May 12, 2022)